 The Callier Parents' Association provides support for the school through fund-raising activities and volunteer opportunities.
 Parents of all Callier Child Development Program students are considered members.
 There are many opportunities for participation through numerous projects and special events each year.
+Upon enrollment, you will receive the link to register your interest in participating in our CPA events.
 Information about these events is posted on designated bulletin boards near the lobby and can be found on the program website.
+If you would like more information or interested in volunteering, please email callier.cpa@gmail.com.